epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 1. Connect to the Cambridge VPN or use a computer connected to the Cambridge network

 2. Start WinSCP and where you will be presented with the Login dialogue.
-Select the session for SRCP that you :ref:`saved previously<SFTP-client>`, or enter the details if you have not already done this - **data-epi-analysis.srcp.hpc.cam.ac.uk** on port 22 and your CRSid as the username (i.e. the same username you use to log into the SRCP web interface).
+Select the session for the SRCP that you :ref:`saved previously<SFTP-client>`, or enter the details if you have not already done this - **data-epi-analysis.srcp.hpc.cam.ac.uk** on port 22 and your CRSid as the username (i.e. the same username you use to log into the SRCP web interface).

 .. figure:: ../../images/winscp-prev-login.png
   :scale: 50 %